jamesturk/scrapeghost/README.md

 **Caution: Use at your own risk, a single call can cost somewhere around $0.36 on larger pages at current rates.**

+## Installation

+Available on `pypi` as `scrapeghost` or install from source for latest changes <https://github.com/jamesturk/scrapeghost.git>

 ## Usage

 You will need an OpenAI API key with access to the GPT-4 API.
 Configure those as you otherwise would via the `openai` library.